 Resource efficiency means using the Earth’s limited resources in a sustainable manner while minimising impacts on the environment.
 It allows us to create more with less and deliver greater value with less input.

 We proactively engage through dialogue 1) when we see breaches of international norms/ incidents or 2) around specific material risks or opportunities at companies we invest in.
-See definition of materiality below.
+See definition of materiality above.

 Investment in themes or assets linked to the development of sustainability.
-Thematic funds focus on specific or multiple issues related to ESG.
+Thematic strategies focus on specific or multiple issues related to ESG.
 Sustainability themed investments inherently contribute to addressing social and/or environmental challenges such as climate change, eco-efficiency and health.
-Funds are required to have an ESG analysis or screen of investments in order to be counted in this approach.
+Strategies are required to have an ESG analysis or screen of investments in order to be counted in this approach.

 Sustainable finance refers to any form of financial service integrating environmental, social and governance (ESG) criteria into the business or investment decisions for the lasting benefit of both clients and society at large.
 Activities that fall under the heading of sustainable finance include but are not limited to the integration of ESG criteria in asset management, sustainable thematic investments, active ownership, impact investing, green bonds, lending with ESG risk assessment and development of the whole financial system in a more sustainable way.